Edmund Hillary: Political involvement

 Hillary supported the Labour Party in the 1975 New Zealand general election, as a member of the "Citizens for Rowling" campaign.
 His involvement in this campaign was seen as precluding his nomination as governor-general; the position was offered to Keith Holyoake in 1977.
 In 1985, Hillary was appointed New Zealand High Commissioner to India (concurrently High Commissioner to Bangladesh and Ambassador to Nepal) and spent four and a half years based in New Delhi.

 In 1975, Hillary served as a vice president for the Abortion Law Reform Association of New Zealand, a national pro-choice advocacy group.
-He was also a patron of REPEAL, an organization seeking repeal of the restrictive Contraception, Sterilisation, and Abortion Act 1977.
+He was also a patron of REPEAL, an organisation seeking repeal of the restrictive Contraception, Sterilisation, and Abortion Act 1977.

 Death

 On 22 April 2007, while on a trip to Kathmandu, Hillary suffered a fall, and was hospitalised after returning to New Zealand.

-On 11 January 2008, he died of heart failure at Auckland City Hospital.
+On 11 January 2008, he died of heart failure at Auckland City Hospital, at the age of 88.
 Flags were lowered to half-mast on New Zealand public buildings and at Scott Base in Antarctica, and the Prime Minister, Helen Clark, called Hillary's death a "profound loss to New Zealand".

 On 21 January, Hillary's casket was taken into Holy Trinity Cathedral, Auckland, to lie in state.

-A state funeral was held on 22 January 2008, after which his body was cremated.
+The following day, 22 January 2008, Hillary's casket was moved to the adjacent St Mary's church for a state funeral, after which his body was cremated.
 On 29 February 2008, most of his ashes were scattered in Auckland's Hauraki Gulf per his desire.
 The remainder went to a Nepalese monastery near Everest; a plan to scatter them on the summit was cancelled in 2010.